mareann/liri-node-app/README.md

  Make a file called `random.txt` to use the do-it-this-way command.

-   * Inside of `random.txt` put the following in with no extra characters or white space:
+   * Inside of `random.txt` put one of the following in with no extra characters or white space:

-     * spotify-this-song,"I Want it That Way"
+     spotify-this-song,"I Want it That Way"

+     or

+     movie-this,the godfather

+     or

+     my-tweets